Vizhinjam International Seaport Thiruvananthapuram: Infrastructure

 The port will include two breakwaters, a harbour basin and wharfs.
 In phase one, a 3180 m breakwater – a main 3040 m breakwater and a 140 m extension for fishing – was developed.
 Most of the 10-plus berths (2000m overall length) can accommodate large ships.
 A 500 m multipurpose berth has been designed for luxury cruise ships.
 The port has an 800 m berth capable of handling 18,000-TEU container vessels and a container yard behind its wharf with a depth of up to 500 m.
 The fish-landing centre has a 500 m berth, a 100 m port-craft berth and a 120 m Coast Guard berth.
 The Indian Navy has storage and operation facilities and a 500 m berth.

 Cruise terminal

 The port provides access to beaches, historical sites and cultural attractions in Kerala, including Kovalam, Varkala, Thiruvananthapuram, and the Padmanabhaswamy Temple.
-A planned 600-metre (2,000 feet) cruise terminal will have a multipurpose 620-metre (2,030 feet) berth.
+A planned 600-metre cruise terminal with a multipurpose 620-metre berth is also under development.

+Additionally, a 20-acre cruise village is proposed to support cruise tourism operations, designed as an integrated passenger hub featuring immigration and customs clearance facilities, cruise passenger lounges, baggage handling systems, tourist information centres, and dedicated transport connectivity to nearby destinations.
+The project also includes retail and duty-free shopping areas, restaurants, cultural experience zones showcasing Kerala’s heritage, and facilities for tour operators to facilitate shore excursions, aiming to position Vizhinjam as a major international cruise gateway on India’s southern coast.